sargentJE/myaccess-email-campaign/myaccess-launch-campaign/03-website-and-landing-pages.md

 **Not scrolling:** First screen needs to be more specific.
 Use bullets.

-**Confusing navigation:** Make sure MyAccess pages are easy to find in the main menu.
+**Confusing navigation:** Make sure MyWeb Access pages are easy to find in the main menu.